Wellington knows no boundaries.

-- The student’s family will make a deposit of 70% of the total tuition.
+- The student’s family will make a deposit of 70% of the total tuition and fees.
 The deposit can be sent by wire transfer from a bank in the home country to Wellington’s bank in the United States.

 - The student’s parents will submit a signed travel authorization and medical treatment authorization form.

 - A copy of the student’s health insurance policy (Insurance Company Reference form) must be submitted to the Admissions office before the first day of school.

 Wellington requires that families consult a Columbus immigration attorney to support the entire admissions process and recommends making contact with an attorney before beginning our application process.
 Families may choose any Columbus area immigration attorney.

 After the above steps are completed, the Wellington Admissions Office will initiate the process for the student to obtain Form I-20.
 The Form I-20 is necessary for the student to secure a visa from the student’s home country.
 Form I-20 is only a part of the process, and the issuance of this document does not confer an immigration status on the student, rather U.S. Citizenship & Immigration Services must declare immigration status.

 If the student is denied a visa from the student’s home country, Wellington will release the contract and the 70% deposit will be returned in full to the family.
 Students who are denied must present written documentation to the Wellington Admissions Office.

 Download a printable copy of this page here.

 Columbus, OH 43220